AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 A worker instance has the exact same code and compilation output as a web instance.
 The container image is built once and deployed multiple times if needed using the same `build` hook and `dependencies`.
 You can customize the container and allocated resources.

+## Configure a worker

+Workers are available to use with Pro Staging and Production environments.
+Pro Integration and Starter environments can opt to use the [CRON_CONSUMERS_RUNNER](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/stage/variables-deploy.html#cron_consumers_runner) variable.

+To configure a worker in Pro Staging or Production, [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) and include the following information:

+- Project ID
+- Environment
+- YAML configuration with start commands

+You can configure one process per worker.
 A basic, common worker configuration in the `.magento.app.yaml` file could look like the following:

 ```yaml
 workers: